fenago/generative-adversarial-networks/chapter_07/Lab_5.md

 # example of training the discriminator model on real and random mnist images
 from numpy import expand_dims

-### 7.3.
-How to Define and Train the Discriminator Model
 from
 from
 from